Chief Leonard George Building

 Vancouver, BC

-• Completion Date Ongoing
+• Completion Date 2026

-• Size 65,000 SF, 9 storeys, 81 apartments
+• Size 65,000-sf, 9 storeys, 81 apartments

 • Services Provided Building Enclosure Consulting, Passive House Consulting, Air Barrier Commissioning Services